adap/flower/doc/source/how-to-design-stateful-clients.rst

 Saving model parameters to the context
 --------------------------------------

-Using ConfigsRecord_ or MetricsRecord_ to save "simple" components (e.g. list of `floats`, strings, booleans, etc) is fine.
-Flower has a specific type of record, a ParametersRecord_, for storing model parameters or more generally data arrays.
+Using ConfigsRecord_ or MetricsRecord_ to save "simple" components  is fine (e.g., float, integer, boolean, string, bytes, and lists of these types.
+Note that MetricsRecord_ only supports float, integer, and lists of these types) Flower has a specific type of record, a
+ParametersRecord_, for storing model parameters or more generally data arrays.

 Let's see a couple of examples of how to save NumPy arrays first and then how to save